zhongyin/zhongyin.github.io/README.md

 ## C++

+- [ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data
 - [NanoLog](https://github.com/PlatformLab/NanoLog) - Nanolog is an extremely performant nanosecond scale logging system for C++ that exposes a simple printf-like API.
 - [Telegram](https://github.com/DrKLO/Telegram) - Telegram for Android source
 - [watchman](https://github.com/facebook/watchman) - Watches files and records, or triggers actions, when they change.